Home › Blog › How to Create Popup Surveys Your Visitors Can’t Resist

 Unlike email surveys, you can place popup surveys anywhere on any website page and whenever you prefer.
 It helps businesses like you collect in-context customer feedback.

-For example, you can set trigger events for pop-up surveys to make them appear at a specific time or after a specific action is performed.
+For example, you can set trigger events for pop-up surveys to make them appear at a specific time or after a particular action is performed.

-KingsPoint is a company that assists companies in improving their website conversions with bespoke conversion solutions.
-The clients come with unique problems that KingPoint analyzes and resolves.
+KingsPoint assists companies in improving their website conversions with bespoke conversion solutions.
+The clients have unique problems that KingPoint analyzes and resolves.

-So, to analyze their customers’ problems, Kingspoint used Qualaroo’s NudgesTM on their website pages like checkout, product, resources, etc., to gauge visitors’ feedback.
+So, to analyze their customers’ problems, Kingspoint used Qualaroo’s NudgesTM on website pages such as checkout, products, resources, etc., to gauge visitors’ feedback.

 They asked questions like: